Torres replacement, Sterling's contract and how Man City's January transfer window could look

 - Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

-Pep Guardiola's side have just set a new record for the most wins by an English top-flight team in a calendar year, so does he really need to dip into the transfer market in January?
+Pep Guardiola's side have registered the record for the most wins by an English top-flight side in a calendar year, so does he really need to dip into the transfer market in January?

-It perhaps underlines the Catalan's standing as one of the greatest coaches around that he has been able to achieve so much already this season without a recognised striker following Sergio Aguero's departure in the summer.
+It perhaps underlines Guardiola's standing as one of the greatest coaches around that he has been able to achieve so much already this season without a recognised striker following Sergio Aguero's departure in the summer.

 There are other areas of the squad that Guardiola, like all managers, needs to consider, such as whether some players are getting too little game time and whether other positions have enough cover.